Primary/Bristol: Avon Primary School

-The redevelopment of Avon Primary School is part of Bristol City Council’s involvement in the Primary Capital Programme (PCP), a programme of school development that will renew at least half of all primary schools in England by 2022/23.
+The redevelopment of Avon Primary School is part of Bristol City Council’s Primary/Bristol series of artist commissions for primary schools commissioned as part of the Primary Capital Education Programme.
 As part of the development artist Matthew Houlding was commissioned by project curators Arnolfini to develop an artwork for the school working closely with pupils, teaching staff and Head Teacher.

 Matthew Houlding embraces the idea of Artist as Craftsman, dedicated to the synthesis of sculpture, architecture and painting.
 His practice engages with the idea that art is capable of offering new ideas and solutions in the pursuit of a brighter future.
 Houlding’s sculptures offer a sense of energetic fragility, a sense of balance, certainty and security.
 They radiate the power of emotional exactitude and meticulous precision.
 The work conveys the idea of the constructed environment: architecture of place where the layering of images and materials produce ideas and structures that simultaneously evoke a history and a memory of time gone by, with the loaded potential of imagination and the pursuit of a new future.
 Houlding’s constructions are as much about the inventing of place as they are about the invention of places, where bespoke environments are meticulously built and manicured to fulfil an idealistic pursuit of the perfect place.